How Does the TikTok Algorithm Work?

 Of course, not everyone has experienced the same virality that creators like Charli D’Amelio and Addison Rae have achieved through TikTok.
 The key to ensuring your TikTok video lands on everyone’s for you page (FYP)?
 Understanding TikTok’s algorithm.
 So, how does TikTok algorithm work?

-If you’re interested in maximizing your outreach through TikTok marketing, read on for everything you need to know about the TikTok algorithm.
+If you’re interested in maximizing your outreach through TikTok marketing, or influencer marketing, read on for everything you need to know about the TikTok algorithm.

 The History of TikTok

-Before we can dive into what TikTok is, we’ll need to start with the platform’s first evolution: Musical.ly.
+Before we can dive into what TikTok is, we’ll need to start with the platform’s first iteration: Musical.ly.

 Musical.ly was an app created in 2014.
 The format of Musical.ly was fairly similar to our current version of TikTok.
 Users would create videos centered around a chosen audio clip.
 Audio clips were typically popular songs, and videos usually portrayed users lip syncing and dancing.